 Preprint – PDF – Code – Poster – Slides – BibTex

 Yuqian Zhang, Qing Qu, John Wright (2020).
 From Symmetry to Geometry: Tractable Nonconvex Problems.
-In Submission to SIAM Review.
+In Submission.

 Preprint – PDF – Slides – BibTex